UCL-ARC/mkdocs-dsh-docs/docs/2-Cluster_Computing.md

 ## How do I use the DSH HPC Cluster?

 All DSH user accounts are given access to the DSH HPC Cluster by default.
-The simplest way to do so is using the options in the "DSH-Cluster" section of your DSH Desktop's Start menu.
+The simplest way to do so is by using the options in the "DSH-Cluster" section of your DSH Desktop's Start menu.

 Most users will use something like the following workflow: